The Centre for Culture, Sport and Events team

 Dr Sophie Mamattah joined UWS in April 2016, having recently completed her doctoral research into migration and identity at the University of Glasgow.
 Dr Mamattah has been involved in the successful delivery of both large and medium scale EU funded projects in which she has fulfilled a number of roles, including research, coordination, budget management, and reporting.
 Dr Mamattah will be responsible for conducting the majority of the desk based review of extant literatures and analysis for the project, under the supervision of the PI.
 She worked on the desk based review of literature for the previous British Council research project in 2016/7.
 She has extensive experience of conducting social research with an emphasis on qualitative and mixed methodological approaches.

 Dr Séverin Guillard

 Dr Séverin Guillard is a postdoctoral research fellow at the University of the West of Scotland, where he contributes to the FestSpace HERA project (Festivals, Events and Inclusive Space in Europe).
-In 2016, he completed a PhD dissertation on the imaginaries and practices of urban space in French and American rap music in a context of cultural globalisation.
+In 2016, he completed a PhD dissertation at the University of Paris Est, where he analysed the imaginaries and practices of urban space in French and American rap music in a context of cultural globalisation.
 This work drew on ethnographic data gathered across several local scenes in France (Paris and Lille) and the United States (Atlanta and Minneapolis).
-In 2019, he also contributed to a collective research at the University of Cergy-Pontoise on the impact of theatres in disadvantaged cities of the Parisian “banlieue”.
-He held positions as a temporary lecturer at the Universities of Paris Est and Paris 1 Panthéon-Sorbonne, where he taught classes in cultural and social geography, urban studies, and tourism studies.
+He then contributed to various collective projects in hip-hop and popular music studies and, at the University of Cergy-Pontoise, on a research on the impact of theaters in disadvantaged cities of the Parisian “banlieue”.
+He held positions as a temporary lecturer at the Universities of Paris Est and Paris 1 Panthéon-Sorbonne, where he taught classes in social and cultural geography, urban studies, and tourism studies

 Professor Colin Clark